myypo/clorinde/docs/src/using_queries/ergonomic_parameters.md

 * `IterSql`

 ### Notes on `IterSql`
-This is a wrapper type available in the client crates.
-It allows you to treat an iterator as an `ArraySql` for the purpose of passing parameters.
+This is a wrapper type that allows you to treat an iterator as an `ArraySql` for the purpose of passing parameters.

 ```admonish note
 Ergonomic parameters are not supported in composite types yet.
 This means that composite types fields will only accept concrete types.
 It should be possible to lift this restriction in the future.